GLOBAL MARKETS-Shares ease on Greek exit fears; dollar gains

 A cut in Chinese interest rates initially lent support to Asian and some European shares, especially miners, as China is the world’s biggest consumer of copper and other metals.

-But signs that U.S. shale oil production is recovering sent oil prices lower, causing the energy sector to weigh the most on the S&P 500.
-U.S. oil drillers added rigs to the Permian Basin in Texas for the first time this year, industry data showed last week.
+But signs that U.S. shale oil production was recovering sent oil prices lower and made energy the sector that weighed the most on the S&P 500.
+U.S. oil drillers added rigs to the Permian Basin for the first time this year, industry data showed last week.

-Friday’s strong U.S. jobs report showing the U.S. economy was picking up steam had helped boost Wall Street by more than 1 percent, but that was old news by Monday, as investors again eyed potential implications of a Greek exit from the euro zone.
+A strong jobs report on Friday that showed the U.S. economy was picking up steam and helped boost Wall Street by more than 1 percent was old news by Monday, as investors again eyed the potential implications of a Greek exit from the euro zone.

 Greece paid about 750 million euros to the International Monetary Fund a day before it was due, two Greek finance ministry officials told Reuters, but it was not enough to stop worries over future payments.